Does Body Snatching Still Happen? (8 Real Cases)

 At the trial in May 2011, Singh together with two brothers, the imprisoned Prokopiou Kitas and Mamas Kitas were all sentenced for their part in what Cypriot police called ‘a highly organized crime’.

-The crime of body snatching in Cyprus is categorized as violating a grave, and so was ruled as a misdemeanour when it came to court, as it was in 18th and 19th century Britain.
+The crime of body snatching in Cyprus is categorized as violating a grave, and so was ruled as a misdemeanor when it came to court, as it was in 18th and 19th century Britain.

 Sabrjit Singh for his part in the crime received an 18-month prison sentence.
 The Kitas brothers, for their part, received a sentence of 20 months each.